Sinja Valley: Site description

 The valley houses the ancient capital city of the Khasas that ruled this area from the 12th to the 14th century.
 Palaces, temples, and the ancient remains of a settlement were uncovered during excavations spearheaded by the Department of Archaeology at Cambridge University.
 Major finds from the site include a large network of underground pipes that formed a complex water delivery system as well as a ring of massive monolithic stone columns circumscribing the settlement.

 On the cliffs at the valley edge were found some of the earliest written examples of Nepali language.

 History

-The Khasa kingdom fragmented into twenty-two individual kingdoms after the 14th century, which then remained until Nepal was unified in the 18th century.
-The founder the Khasa kingdom of Sinja valley was Nagraj.
+The Khasa kingdom fragmented into 22 individual kingdoms after the 14th century, which then remained until Nepal was unified in the 18th century.
+The founder of the Khasa kingdom of Sinja Valley was Nagraj.

 Across from the Hima River there are caves with ancient votive Buddhist chaityas and cliff inscriptions.
 Even today the ancient rites of the Masto (Shamans) are practiced in many of the stone Dewals or temples.

 The Sinja Valley was where the Nepali language originates from and the earliest examples of the Devanagari script from the 13th century were found on the cliffs and in nearby Dullu.